andis-spr/fzf-bookmarks/README.md

 ## How do I run this?

-1. Download and extract the <a href="https://github.com/andis-spr/fzf-bookmarks/archive/master.zip">zip archive</a> OR clone the repository (`git clone git@github.com:andis-spr/fzf-bookmarks.git`).
+1. Download and extract the <a href="https://github.com/andis-spr/fzf-bookmarks/archive/master.zip">zip archive</a> or clone the repository (`git clone git@github.com:andis-spr/fzf-bookmarks.git`).
 2. Make sure your system has the <a href="#requirements">required packages</a> installed.
 3. Rename `./bookmarks.txt.example` to `bookmarks.txt` or create your own.

 ### on Windows

-3. Run `start.bat` file.
+3. Run the `start.bat` file.

 ### on macOS / Linux

-3. Set `start.sh` as an executable by running `chmod +x ./start.sh` in your `fzf-bookmarks` directory.
+3. Set `start.sh` as an executable by running `chmod +x ./start.sh`.
-4. Run `start.sh` file.
+4. Run the `start.sh` file.

 ## Usage and tips

 ### "Copy-a-bookmark" bookmarklet

-Save this string as a bookmark in your web browser for conveniently copying page information (the title, URL & description) to your `bookmarks.txt` file.
+Save this string as a bookmark in your web-browser for conveniently copying page information (the title, URL & description) to your `bookmarks.txt` file.

 ```
 javascript:(function()%7B(()%20%3D%3E%20%7Bconst%20metaDescription%20%3D%20document.querySelector(%60meta%5Bname%3D%22description%22%5D%60)%3Bconst%20prepend%20%3D%20%60%23%20%20%60%3Bconst%20colDelimeter%20%3D%20%60%20%20~%20%20%60%3Bprompt(%60Copy%20this%60%2C%60%24%7Bprepend%7D%24%7Bdocument.title.replace(%2F%5Cs%2B%2Fg%2C%20%60%20%60).trim()%7D%24%7BcolDelimeter%7D%24%7Bwindow.location%7D%24%7BcolDelimeter%7D%24%7BmetaDescription%20%26%26%20metaDescription.content.replace(%2F%5Cs%2B%2Fg%2C%20%60%20%60).trim()%7D%24%7BcolDelimeter%7D%60)%3B%7D)()%7D)()